 With a Water-to-go bottle, you safe plastic, money and stay hydrated.
 In many countries I would not recommend to drink water straight from the tap, especially when you are not used to it.
-Unless you have the incredible Water-to-go bottle.
+Unless you have this incredible reusable bottle.
 We took the plunge during a long trip in India.

 WATER-TO-GO BENEFITS